collabnix/kubelabs/Autoscaler101/helpers.md

 kubectl describe pod <pod-name>
 ```

-This setup ensures that:

-- **Liveness Probe:** Checks if the NGINX container is alive.
-If it fails, Kubernetes will restart the container.
-- **Readiness Probe:** Checks if the NGINX container is ready to serve traffic.
-If it fails, the pod will be removed from the service endpoints.
-- **Startup Probe:** Ensures that the NGINX container has started up properly before any liveness or readiness probes are executed.

 With this configuration, you should have a robust deployment of NGINX with proper health checks using readiness, liveness, and startup probes.

 Implementing a graceful shutdown for your NGINX deployment involves ensuring that your application can handle termination signals properly, finish any ongoing requests, and clean up resources before the container is terminated.
 Here’s how you can achieve this in Kubernetes: